tiprankstipranks

 We may not be able to protect our intellectual property and may be subject to infringement claims.

 Effective intellectual property rights protection, including in the form of contractual rights, copyright, trademark, patent and trade secret laws, may be unavailable, limited, or subject to change in some countries where we do or plan to do business.
 Third parties may infringe or misappropriate our intellectual property.
 We have, and may in the future, litigate to protect our intellectual property.
 Any such litigation may be costly and may not be successful.
 Additionally, third parties may have patents or other protections that could be infringed by our products, methods, processes or services or which could limit our ability to offer certain product features.
 Consequently, we have in the past been and may in the future be subject to costly litigation in the event that another party alleges that we infringe upon their intellectual property rights.
-Any such intellectual property litigation could prove to be both costly and unsuccessful result in significant expense, damages, and in some circumstances we could be enjoined from providing certain products or services to our customers.
+Any such intellectual property litigation could prove to be both costly and unsuccessful, result in significant expense, damages, and in some circumstances, we could be enjoined from providing certain products or services to our customers.
 Alternatively, we could be required to enter into costly licensing arrangements with third parties to resolve infringement or contractual disputes.
-The loss of intellectual property protection or the inability to secure or enforce the protection of our intellectual property assets could harm our reputation and have a material adverse effect on our business and our ability to compete.
+The loss of intellectual property protection or the inability to secure or protect our intellectual property assets could harm our reputation and have a material adverse effect on our business and our ability to compete.

-Technology1 | 2.6%
+Technology1 | 2.8%

 Technology - Risk 1